 Sometimes, a situation arises where there is a need to reuse ceramic tiles, or any tiles for that matter.
-We’ve just had such a situation and felt it would be helpful to explain the reasons behind this, and what to do when you need to reuse ceramic tiles.
+We’ve just had such a situation and felt it would be helpful to explain the reasons behind this, and what to do when you need to keep your existing bathroom tiles and reuse what is currently there.

 Where to start when you reuse ceramic tiles